China art auctioneers eye slice of Hong Kong market

 "Everyone finds himself in danger so the market is extremely cold."

-According to market researcher ArtTactic, total auction sales this spring from the biggest four auction houses in the China market dropped to $1.5 billion, 32 percent lower than the autumn season in 2011 and 43 percent less than a year before.
+According to market research firm ArtTactic, total auction sales this spring from the biggest four auction houses in the China market dropped to $1.5 billion, 32 percent lower than the autumn season in 2011 and 43 percent less than a year before.

-"The tax investigation has cast a shadow on the Chinese art market," said Lin from the art gallery.
+"The tax investigation has cast a shadow on the Chinese art market," said David Lin of Taipei's Lin & Lin Art Gallery.

 "It has a psychological effect on buyers and sellers in China ...
 The chain reaction is going to last for a while."

-"It also has something to do with the slowdown in the economy, but it has nothing to do with the tax," Wang of China Guardian, told Reuters.
+"It also has something to do with the slowdown in the economy, but it has nothing to do with the tax investigation," Wang of China Guardian, told Reuters.

-Art market experts, however, say Hong Kong's laissez-faire economy, solid regulatory framework and zero-tariffs on art imports, make it a secure and stable alternative for China's auction firms.
+Art market experts, however, say Hong Kong's laissez-faire economy, solid regulatary framework and zero-tariffs on art imports, make it a secure and stable alternative for China's auction firms.

 Although Beijing has lowered its import duties on arts to 6 percent from 12 percent since the beginning of 2012, another 17 percent of value-added tax still poses a huge burden to Chinese auction houses.